looker/lookerbot/README.md

 6. You'll need to copy the token provided when you created the slash command and set the `SLACK_SLASH_COMMAND_TOKEN` variable with it for the bot to accept slash commands.

 Directions for creating slash commands [can be found in Looker Discourse](https://discourse.looker.com/t/using-lookerbot-for-slack/2302)

+### Scheduling Data to Slack

+You can use the bot to send scheduled Looks to Slack.

+1. Click "Schedule" on a Look
+2. Set "Destination" to "Webhook"
+3. Leave "Format" set to "HTML Attachment".
+The format selection is ignored.
+4. Enter the webhook URL.

+  - Post to public channels `/slack/post/channel/my-channel-name`
+  - Post to private groups `/slack/post/group/my-channel-name`
+  - To direct message a user `/slack/post/dm/myusername`

+  These URLs are prefixed with the URL your bot.
+So, if yoru bot is hosted at `https://example.com` and you want to post to a channel called `data-science`, the URL would be `https://example.com/slack/post/channel/data-science`.

+5. You'll need to make sure that the `LOOKER_WEBHOOK_TOKEN` environment variable is properly set to the same verification token found in the Looker admin panel.

 ### Data Access